- Must visit

 Discover the best of Bath — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Bath trip today.

-Bath’s best-known historic site, preserving the ancient bathing complex and temple at the city’s hot springs.
-Essential for understanding the city’s Roman heritage.
+Bath’s best-known heritage site, preserving the ancient Roman bathing complex and temple at the city’s hot springs.
+A core stop for understanding the city’s history.

-Popular seafood restaurant known for fish and chips, fresh British seafood, and a lively yet polished setting.
+Popular seafood restaurant known for fish and chips, oysters, and a lively but polished atmosphere.
+A strong choice for classic British seafood in Bath.

-Bath is pricier than many UK cities, especially for hotels and dining, though casual food and pubs can be manageable.
+Bath is pricier than many UK cities, especially for hotels and dining, though pubs, chains and lunch deals can help keep daily costs down.

 Official public transport app